The amount of Council Tax you pay

 Properties which are unoccupied and substantially unfurnished may qualify for a 100% discount up to a maximum of 3 months, but unoccupied properties which are uninhabitable and/or undergoing major structural alterations do not qualify for a discount.

-A 50% Council Tax reduction applies where certain criteria are met in relation to annexes occupied by a relative of the occupier of the main dwelling, or for people with annexes which are unoccupied.
+A 50% Council Tax reduction applies where certain criteria are met in relation to annexes occupied by a relative of the occupier of the main dwelling.

 If you think we’ve made a mistake with your Council Tax, or you think you may be entitled to a discount, exemption or relief, please contact us in writing and we will look at it again.